Create these fun DIY Tea Towels with this simple tutorial! All you need is a Sharpie, Tea Towels, and a Printable to add some fun to your kitchen!

 You probably already know this, but I LOVE coffee.
 I NEED coffee.
 A day that doesn’t start with coffee is a scary scary day for me!
 I even made this cup to tell the

-world my immediate family, how things should go in the mornings!
-I am slowly working my way up to a kitchen remodel, but since there is still a rediculous amount of snow on the ground, I’m starting with the accessories instead of the cabinets.
+world, my immediate family, how things should go in the mornings!
+I am slowly working my way up to a kitchen remodel, but since there is still a ridiculous amount of snow on the ground, I’m starting with the accessories instead of the cabinets.
 So today I’m sharing with you these super easy DIY Tea Towels.